The Online Books Page

 Copyright in the US is meant to "promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective Writings and discoveries" (US Constitution).
 The "limited times" qualifier is important: copyrights should be long enough to encourage authors to create new works, and short enough to allow works to enter the public domain in a timely fashion, so they can be reused for education, research, enjoyment, and the creation of new works, and not be lost to posterity.

 Because of the current lengths of copyrights, many books go out of print and fade into obscurity long before their copyright runs out.
-Recently, "orphan works" legislation has been proposed to let people use such works and make them available to readers again.
+Recently, "orphan works" reforms have been proposed to let people use such works and make them available to readers again.
 I also encourage folks to write Congress to pass useful orphan works legislation, though in many ways it would be better to have reasonable copyright terms to begin with.

 Home -- About Us -- FAQ -- Get Involved! -- In Progress / Requested -- More Book Links